gitenter/gitenter/capsid/doc/rest-notes.md

 1. [RESTful Web Services Tutorial](https://www.tutorialspoint.com/restful/index.htm) in tutorialspoint *(Basic concepts included.
 But a big part of it is a hello world example with tedious setup wizards which is not quite useful...)*
 1. [REST API tutorial](http://www.restapitutorial.com/)
 1. RESTful Service Best Practices, Todd Fredrich.
+1. RESTful Web APIs: Services for a Changing World, O'Reilly 2013.